Clueless-Community/scrape-up/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Have you followed the code convention guidelines specified in the repository?
 - [ ] Have you included the updated method/function documentation in the `documentation.md` file?
-- [ ] Have you included the method in the endpoints.md file?

 ## Resolves: [Issue Number]